Confused about how to compute and pay your SSS contributions properly?

 1. Update your contact details with the SSS

-Updating the contact information in your SSS records allows you to receive not only a PRN every quarter but also notifications and reminders from the SSS.
-This helps you pay your contributions on time, so you can quickly avail of an SSS benefit or loan when you need it.
+Updating the contact information in your SSS records allows you to receive a PRN every quarter and notifications and reminders from the SSS.
+This helps you pay your contributions on time, so you can quickly avail of an SSS benefit or loan when needed.

 You have three options for updating your contact details: My.SSS portal, SSS mobile app, or over-the-counter at any SSS branch.